yourbasic/api/README.md

 #### Java detour

 The `static` keyword in Java has a bad reputation.
 Probably because it has so many different meanings.
-A `static class` is a collection of global variables, and you typically want to avoid that.
+A static class is a collection of global variables, and you typically want to avoid that.
+(This doesn't apply to static nested classes, but let's not go there.
+This chapter is about simplicity.)

-A `static method`, however, is Java's convoluted way to declare a pure function.
+A static method, however, is Java's twisted way to declare a pure function.
 This is a case where Java makes you jump through hoops to do the right thing.
 Functions are great also for Java programmers.
 Don't be afraid to use them.

 #### Objects

-A `struct` isn't quite as simple and beautiful as a function, but it has memory.
-Many elegant and powerful abstractions consist of a single `struct` with a set of attached methods.
+An object, or `struct` if you like, isn't quite as simple and beautiful as a function, but it has memory.
+Many elegant and powerful abstractions consist of a single object with a set of attached methods.
 In fact, at the core this is what object orientation is all about.
 The rest is just bells and whistles.

 #### Inheritance